ambertrand/Fitness-Tracker/README.md

 ## Developer Notes:
 For this project I was tasked with Fitness Tracking app that logged workouts and exercises to a Mongo database.

 Starting out I was provided with some starter code for the front end which was very helpful.
 My struggles really started with MongoDB and Mongoose as I didn't fully understand them from the previous weeks lessons.
 After working with some classmates I was able to get the database connected to the app which was a great start.
 Then I struggled with getting the routes set up properly but eventually realized I was making a careless error and not aligning the route properly to the server.
+Overall I think it ended up coming out well.

 ## Images
 ![Home screenshot](https://user-images.githubusercontent.com/65721950/96320697-218ed880-0fe1-11eb-8745-186602583b0b.png)